rasmusab/officialcocktails/officialcocktails.com/content/cocktails/bellini.md

 ![](/cocktail-images/bellini.jpeg)

-## Directions for how to make a Bellini
+## Directions for how to make the Bellini

 1. Chill a Champagne flute by placing it in the refrigerator or freezer.
 2. Peel and dice fresh peaches, and blend them in a blender until smooth.